charlesneimog/Awesome-Pd/docs/objects/delete.md

 # delete

-`delete` deletes one or more elements from an input message.
-The mid inlet or 1st argument sets the element index indexed from 1 (so 0 means no items are deleted) and negative values are wrapped (so -1 is the last element and so on).
-The rightmost inlet or 2nd argument sets number of elements to delete.
-Right outlet outputs deleted item(s) and left outlet the remaining elements from the list.
-Right outlet sends a bang if index and/or n elements are out of range.
+The `delete` object removes one or more elements from an input message (list).
+It takes an element index (1-based, with negative values wrapping) and a count of elements to delete.
+The object outputs the remaining elements from the list via its left outlet and the deleted elements (or a bang if out of range) via its right outlet.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `delete` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>